 The testing pyramid

 You might have heard about the testing pyramid and the saying that 80 % of the tests should be unit tests, 15 % is integration tests and 5 % is UI tests.
 These percentages might vary depending on who you ask but the ratio should be around the same.
+Note also, that we get static typing in Angular apps, which can be seen as part of the unit tests coverage, as I don’t recommend we unit test every component with 100% code coverage, but instead focus on the essential areas: services, pure functions, and container components.

 When going up the testing pyramid, tests become more expensive because; they are harder to create, they are harder to maintain/more flakey because they test on fragile interfaces like the UI.
 On the top of the pyramid is manual testing, which still has its place, even in the modern ages of automatization and DevOps, because validating a new feature for the first time requires a human to decide if it is passing the user acceptance criteria (UAT).
 In Angular context, there are the following types of test: isolated and shallow unit testing, integration tests between components and UI/E2E tests, which can be functional and visual regression testing.